thorimur/mathematica-garden/README.md

 * [Gilbreath's conjecture](Gilbreath\'s%20conjecture) – a colorful visualization of [Gilbreath's conjecture](https://en.wikipedia.org/wiki/Gilbreath%27s_conjecture).
 * [RBF](RBF) – visualization of the evaluation history of [Reversible Bitfuck](https://esolangs.org/wiki/Reversible_Bitfuck), an esolang derived from [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck).
 * [Robot arm](Robot%20arm) – a dynamically interactive jointed robotic arm, with explanations and visualizations for how the successive coordinate systems of each joint are constructed.
 (Midterm project from university.)
+* [Intro to Persistent Homology via Perseus](Intro%20to%20Persistent%20Homology%20via%20Perseus) – an introduction to what the Perseus software is good for, illustrated by example.

 ***Next up:***